-- 1. Within a set time limit of the reply to his complaint, the competitor shall declare his intention to protest to the Event Director. - 2.
+- 1. Within a set time limit of the reply to his complaint, the competitor shall declare his intention to protest to the Event Director.
+A protest shall only deal with one single matter. - 2.
 Within a set time limit of the reply to his complaint, the competitor shall submit his protest in English and in writing accompanied by the protest fee. - 8.3 Deposit Fee: The amount of the deposit fee to accompany a protest shall be EUR 100 or its equivalent in any locally rated currency. - 8.4 Protest Procedure: Declarations of intention to protest, and protests with deposits, shall be handed or transmitted by the competitor to the Event Director, who will acknowledge receipt and record the time of receipt.